-(a) A number of new standards, amendments to standards and interpretations are effective for the year ended 31 December 2015.
-These are considered either not relevant or to have no material impact on the Group.

-(b) There are also a number of new standards, amendments to standards and interpretations that are mandatory for accounting periods beginning on or after 1 January 2016, but the Group has not adopted them early.
-These are considered either not relevant or are not expected to have a material impact on the Group.
+- (a) A number of new standards, amendments to standards and interpretations are effective for the year ended 31 December 2016.
+These are considered either not relevant or to have no material impact on the Group. - (b) IFRS 9 "Revenue recognition" and IFRS 15 "Financial instruments" are new standards that are mandatory for accounting periods beginning on or after 1 January 2017, but the Group has not adopted them early.
+These are considered either not relevant or are not expected to have a material impact on the Group. - (c) IFRS 16 "Leases" was issued in January 2016 with an effective date of 1 January 2019.
+The standard specifies how leases are recognised, presented, measured and disclosed.
+We expect that the majority of the Group's lease commitments will be brought onto the balance sheet together with corresponding right of use assets.
+This is likely to impact on the timing of the recognition of lease costs within the Income Statement.
+The Group has not yet completed its assessment of the impact of the standard on the Group's results and financial position.